-Simple Homemade Vanilla Syrup
+No-Fail Vanilla Simple Syrup

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-Vanilla simple syrup in a glass bottle.
+Vanilla syrup in a glass bottle.

-About This Vanilla Syrup
+Vanilla Simple Syrup

-• This recipes makes a cup of vanilla syrup which can be used to flavor and sweeten your coffee or tea.
-It’s an easy way to instantly turn your latte into a vanilla latte.
-Because it’s a liquid, the syrup is the best way to sweeten iced drinks.
+• This recipe makes a cup of vanilla syrup which can be used to flavor and sweeten your coffee or tea.

 Ingredient Notes